 Job availability in your area is super important.

 While it’s true that there are jobs available, they may not be the dream jobs you envisioned.
 This is sad because of all the time you have invested to be a professional.
 When can you catch a break!?
-Some schools (the one I went to) will try and force you to join organizations so that you can get a job easier.
+You can see on BLS (which is updated at least yearly) the current job outlooks in the U.S. Some schools (the one I went to) will try and force you to join organizations so that you can get a job easier.
 This goes back to social politics.
 There are too many pharmacists being pumped out of schools.
 So be prepared to join many organizations and attend functions in your free time.

 Upon considering these points, you decide if pharmacy school is worth it.
 I am not trying to scare anyone away from pharmacy, but I just want to express the things I wish someone had said to me.
-This is a serious life changing decision and all factors should be considered.
+This is a serious life changing decision and all factors should be considered when making vital choices for your education.
 If you have a great plan and have already done your research and considered these points, I hope you have a positive and fulfilling career (truly).